chestm007/linux_thermaltake_riing/README.md

 currently supported devices are (as they show up in thermaltakes TTRGBPLUS software:
     Riing Plus
     Flow Riing RGB
-If your's isnt listed, please create an issue!
+If your's isnt listed, please create an issue and I'll implement it ASAP!!

 ## Installation